Pentatomidae - several species

 Biology and life history Stink bugs colonize potatoes from other crops and from native plant communities.
 Eggs are laid in masses of a few dozen at a time.
 Nymphs (5 instars) can develop quickly and form large populations under the right conditions.

-Scouting and thresholds Stink bug adults often congregate in potato fields, gathering together in large groups on small patches of plants.
+Scouting and thresholds Stink bug adults often congregate in potato fields, gathering in large groups on small patches of plants.
 Therefore, detecting an infestation can be challenging, but on the other hand finding a congregation of bugs in one small area may lead to incorrect assumptions about the level of infestation throughout the field.
 Stink bug adults and nymphs are both easily detected during normal scouting operations using a beating sheet/tray.

 Like most pests of potatoes, stink bugs are preyed upon primarily by the many generalist predators living in most potato fields.
-There are also commercially-available parasitoids.

 Management-chemical control: HOME USE